fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 }
 {% endhighlight %}

-We keep a `dirty` flag so that when a user tries to grab the underlying `VkDescriptorSet` handle we are able to update the
+We keep a `dirty` flag so that when a user tries to grab the underlying `VkDescriptorSet` handle we are able to update the descriptor set, so that they always get the most up-to-date version of it with the resources bound that they expect. `createdBindings` is just an `unordered_set` of indices - while trying to use this object, I realized I wasn't effectively tracking which locations had already had their `VkDescriptorSetUpdateTemplateEntry` and `rawDataEntry` objects created properly.
+This becomes problematic, of course, when we go to try to bind a resource to an index - if we already have the objects created, we can potentially save some time by just doing some simpler tasks to update the handles in the `rawDataEntry` object corresponding to that index.